wso2/docs-mi/en/docs/reference/synapse-properties/transport-parameters/vfs-transport-parameters.md

 ## Configuring a Proxy Server over FTP and SFTP

 Proxy server specific parameters can be set as URL query parameters.
-For example, to use Proxy over FTP, you could specify the URL as follows:
+For example, to use proxy over FTP, you could specify the URL as follows:

 ```bash
 ftp://username:password@127.0.0.1/home/wso2/res?proxyServer=127.0.0.1&proxyPort=3128&proxyUsername=proxyuser&proxyPassword=proxyPass&timeout=2500&retryCount=3